dmoskovtsov/contact-manager/README.md

 You present the URL to your GitHub repository + URL to the app where the application is deployed (Heroku, or any other platform or your choice).

 Notes:

     - You will get bonus points of writing meaning full git commit messages.
     - Tasks doesn't have to be done in order.
     - You may take 2 days to finish this test.
 We expect you to submit all five tasks within 2 days.
 If you run into complications, please inform us so that we can allocate you some additional time.

-If you have any questions regarding the test text me at danmos@aviarc.com or via facebook 'Daniil Moskovtsov'.I’ll be available most of the time.
+If you have any questions regarding the test text me at danmos@aviarc.com or via facebook 'Daniil Moskovtsov'.
+I’ll be available most of the time.

 Good luck!